-This paper then introduces six stylized fiscal policy changes to finance the budgetary cost of the aging population in the future.
+This paper then introduces three stylized fiscal policy changes to finance the budgetary cost of the aging population in the future.
 This paper intentionally chooses simple stylized policy changes to emphasize to what extent the effect of the aging population will differ depending on how the government closes the fiscal gap.
-For example, we can consider increasing lump-sum taxes uniformly and raising marginal income tax rates proportionally as two polar cases of a tax increase in terms of its progressivity.
-Thus, these two cases roughly show the possible range of the macroeconomic and welfare effects of the aging population with a budgetary feedback.
-Updating the model used in this paper, we can easily analyze the effects of more complex policy changes, such as a deficit-financing policy change, a phased-in policy change, or more specifically, an increase in the full retirement age, an increase in the maximum taxable earnings for the OASDI payroll tax, a means-tested OASI benefits, and so on.
-In this way, the model and the procedure demonstrated in this paper will work as the platform of the future fiscal policy analyses on the aging population and help policymakers by providing both macroeconomic and distributional effects of their reform plans aimed to close the fiscal gap generated by the aging population.
+Updating the model used in this paper, we can easily analyze the effects of more complex policy changes, such as a deficit-financing policy change, a phased-in policy change, or more specifically, an increase in the full retirement age, an increase in the maximum taxable earnings for the OASDI payroll tax, and a means-tested OASI benefits.
+The model and the procedure demonstrated in this paper will work as the platform of the future fiscal policy analyses on the aging population and help policymakers by providing both macroeconomic and distributional effects of their reform plans.